ftdc-picsl/antsct-aging/README.md

 Please see the individual label directories under the template directory for label information including citations and licensing terms.

+Custom labels defined at run time must be aligned to the MNI152NLin2009cAsym template in templateflow v1.4.1.

 ## References